yuriybahur1/tgcomments-to-excel-bot/README.md

    API_HASH=YOUR_API_HASH
    ```

+4. **Obtain a Bot Token**

+   Get the bot token from [BotFather](https://t.me/BotFather) and add it to your `.env` file.

+5. **Obtain API ID and API Hash**

+   - Log in to your [Telegram account](https://my.telegram.org).
+   - Click "API development tools" and fill in the application details (only "App title" and "Short name" are required).
+   - Click "Create application".
+   - Add the API ID and API Hash to your `.env` file.

 6. **Generate a Session**

-   The bot uses a Session to avoid repeated logins to fetch comments.
-Run the following command and follow the instructions, entering your Telegram credentials when prompted.
-This is secure; see the [gram.js docs](https://github.com/gram-js/gramjs) and [utils/getSession.ts](./utils/getSession.ts) for more information.
+   Run the following command and follow the instructions, entering your Telegram credentials when prompted:

    ```bash
    npx ts-node utils/getSession.ts